Denisolt/Tensorflow_Chat_Bot/README.md

 Note: Some of the files are taken from the examples folder of Tensorflow</br>
 Prior to do anything:</br>
 - make sure you have all dependencies downloaded and installed
-- tensorflow setup properly (I am still getting an error) More info on that here https://www.tensorflow.org/install/
+- tensorflow setup properly.
+More info on that here https://www.tensorflow.org/install/
 - you have all your datasets ready
 - datasets are properly sorted (meaning they are in proper folders, otherwise you will be facing multiple issues as well)
 - it will take a very long time to train this bot on your personal computer, so leave it for a while.